 - Agency showcase

 - Housing Partnership

 Back to top navigation

 The North Carolina Housing Finance Agency is a self-supporting public agency.
 The Agency’s mission is to create affordable housing opportunities for North Carolinians whose needs are not met by the market.
-Since its creation in 1973 by the General Assembly, the Agency has financed nearly 215,000 affordable homes and apartments, totaling more than $14 billion.
+Since its creation in 1973 by the General Assembly, the Agency has financed more than 231,400 affordable homes and apartments, totaling $16 billion.

-The Agency provides financing through the sale of tax-exempt bonds and management of federal and state tax credit programs, the federal HOME Program, the state Housing Trust Fund, and other programs.
+The Agency provides financing through the sale of tax-exempt bonds and management of federal tax credit programs, the federal HOME Program, the state Housing Trust Fund, and other programs.